How to Add a Gantt Chart to a Web App with DHTMLX: Setup Guide, Wrappers, AI Tools

 A Gantt chart still remains one of the most highly requested tools in project management apps.
 And our JavaScript Gantt Chart component offers everything that development teams need to make the most of this useful functionality in their projects.

 In this post, you will learn how to add a basic JavaScript Gantt chart to a web page with plain JS/HTML/CSS and configure some common features for managing projects.
-Moreover, you’ll also get some tips on using our Gantt component in combination with popular JavaScript frameworks.
+Moreover, you’ll also become familiar with official DHTMLX wrappers for React, Angular, and Vue that simplify the implementation of Gantt charts via framework-specific declarative patterns.
+In addition, we’ll touch on the subject of DHTMLX readiness for the rise of AI web development.

 Downloading and Installing DHTMLX Gantt